Gordon999/Pi_imx500_detection_2/README.md

 Runs a pre-capture buffer, user defined length

-you can set the objects to detect in line 49, objects = ["cat","bear","bird"], the objects must be in coco_labels.txt file
+you can set the objects to detect in line 49, objects = ["cat","bear","bird","mouse"], the objects must be in coco_labels.txt file

 Copy imx500_detect_2.py into /home/USER/picamera2/examples/imx500